cobalthq/cobalt-product-public-docs/content/en/Getting started/customize-report.md

 linkTitle: "Customize Your Report"
 weight: 310
 description: >
-  You may be able to customize your pentest report.
+  You may be able to create a customized pentest report.
 ---

 {{% pageinfo %}}
 This feature may be limited to subscribers with a specific {{% ptaas-tier %}}.
 {{% /pageinfo %}}

-You can simplify what's included in your pentest reports.
+You can modify what's included in your pentest reports.
 This page describes available pentest report types, along with what you can do to leave out one or more sections from your reports.

 In our application, we make pentest reports available when they're ready for